lscarneiro/sampler-books/README.md

 ### Requirements

 * Docker
-* PHP >=7.3
+* PHP >=7.2.5
 * Composer

+> The Dockerfile already picks from `7.4`

 ### Initial setup

 1. Setup `.env` accordingly
-1. Execute `composer install` on the root of the project directory to install the dependencies
+1. Execute `composer install` on the root of the project directory to install the dependencies (you can do this directly from the container, no need to install `composer` on your machine)
 1. You're ready to spin it up for the first time!

 ### Spinning up